 Description

-This rare 1966 2CV AZAM, nicknamed the “Week-end”, stands out for its transformation into a genuine little camper van.
-Its modification, carried out presumably in the 1960s, adds historical value to the vehicle.
-The soft roof has been cut to create a top pane.
-The original boot has been replaced by a wooden trunk fixed to the rear.
+This rare 1966 2CV AZAM, nicknamed “Week-end”, stands out for a transformation into a genuine little motor caravan.
+Its modification carried out presumably in the 1960s adds historical value to the vehicle.
+The soft top has been cut to create a skylight.
+The original boot has, however, been replaced by a wooden chest fixed to the rear.

-Originating from one of the largest private collections dedicated to the 2CV, this rare model comes with a wealth of fittings:
+Hailing from one of the largest private collections devoted to the 2CV, this rare model features numerous fittings:

 .
 A wooden cassette box